thomaspernet/Financial_dependency_pollution/01_data_preprocessing/02_transform_tables/05_tfp_computation.md

 <!-- #region kernel="SoS" -->
 By default, the query saves the data in `SQL_OUTPUT_ATHENA/CSV`, however, please paste the S3 key where the table transformed by R should be saved.

+Update:

+Relax the constraint on:

+- Big/small firms
+- switching city
+- switching industry
+- switching ownership

+We will predict the model using the constraint **but** we will predict on all firms
 <!-- #endregion -->

 ```sos kernel="python3"